scottgallant/barnyard-organics/source/_feed-products/organic-dairy-goat-ration-16.md

   ensure your goats are happy and healthy.
 Store in a cool, dry place.
 Unlike many pelletized feeds, our feeds are whole grain and contain no preservatives.
 Do not use if moldy or wet and aim to use the product within three months of purchase.
-general-analysis: More coming soon, but it's great stuff
+general_analysis: More coming soon, but it's great stuff
-analysis-table:
+analysis_table:
 - nutrients: Crude Protein
   quantity: 16%
 - nutrients: Crude Fat